FRC-1721/1721-RapidReact/docs/developing/developing.rst

    git stash apply
    git stash drop
    git branch "DevDocs"
+   git rebase origin/DevDocs
+   git reset --hard

-Please note that git push will not work on main and doesn't automatically create a pull request, to see how to use github see :ref:`Using github`.
+Please note that ``git push`` will not work on main and doesn't automatically create a pull request, to see how to use github see :ref:`Using github`.

 Using Github